jeffbalagosa/CarDealershipPlatform/README.md

 ## Value Objects

-- Sales API Value Object - Automobile: A Value object that gets the data from the automobiles in the inventory, this is done via a poller that pulls data every 60 seconds.
+Value Object - Automobile: A Value object that gets the data from the automobiles in the inventory, this is done via a poller that pulls data every 60 seconds.